honetools/formats/Document.md

 On the editing side, the tool edits the values in this document.

-On the device side, the device/library loads values from this document.
+On the device side, the document is typically bundled in the app, and the library loads values from this bundled document.

 The job of Sway cloud service is, among other things, to efficiently get the document from the tool to devices.